koulkoudakis/heart-health-classifier/README.md

-#### Name:
-Heart Health Classifier
+**Name:** Heart Health Classifier

-#### Author:
-Sharome Burton
+**Author:** Sharome Burton

-#### Date:
-07/15/2021
-#### Description:
+**Date:** 07/16/2021

+**Description:** Machine learning model used to classify whether a patient has heart disease based on structured data.
 This notebook looks into using various Python-based machine learning model capable of predicting whether or not someone has heart disease based on their medical attributes.

 Approach:
 1. Problem definition